Base year for price statistics through CPI changed to 2015-16

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government on Thursday reviewed and granted its nod in principle to change the base year from 2007-08 to 2015-16 for publishing price statistics through monthly Consumer Price Index (CPI).
+ISLAMABAD: The government on Thursday reviewed and granted its nod in principle to change base year from 2007-08 to 2015-16 for publishing of price statistics through monthly Consumer Price Index (CPI).

 Earlier, a technical committee comprising 30 members, both from pubic as well as private sector, was constituted to review the methodology for CPI.
 The technical committee had recommended to change base year for price statistics from 2007-08 to 2015-16 with introduction of Rural Price Index along with urban and National Price Index.